-Facts about Quarters
+Facts About Quarters

-Today is a great day to be thankful and count all your blessings!!
-We have so much to be thankful for in this life and sometimes we overlook all the blessings that surround us.
-So, take a moment and just look around and see how much you have to be thankful for.
+blessings!!
+We have so much to be grateful for in this life; sometimes, we overlook all the blessings surrounding us.
+So, take a moment and just look

-We are on letter Qq of the gratitude alphabet.
-Q is for quarter!
 What are you thankful for that begins with the letter Q?

 Facts about quarters:

-1. One quarters is twenty-five (25) cents.
-It takes 4 quarters to make $1.00.
+1. One coin that is worth twenty-five (25) cents is called a quarter.
+It takes four quarters to make one dollar ($1.00).

 Books about quarters/money: